SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 ### <a name="tenants-custom-properties"></a>Custom properties

 The **Custom properties** tab allows you to view and edit values of custom properties, either predefined ones (like "External reference") or those defined in the [Properties library](/users-guide/administration#properties).
-Such properties are also displayed as columns in the [Usage Statistics](#usage-stats) page.
+Such properties are also displayed as columns in the [Usage statistics](#usage-stats) page.

 ![Custom properties](/images/users-guide/enterprise-tenant/et-subtenant-custom-properties.png)